gatehill/imposter-cli/README.md

 ## Getting started & documentation

-You must have [Docker](https://docs.docker.com/get-docker/) installed.
+You must have [Docker](https://docs.docker.com/get-docker/) installed and running.

 ### Installation

-See the [Installation](./docs/install.md) instructions for your system.
+See the [Installation](./docs/install.md) instructions for your system or follow the quick-start instructions below:

 #### Homebrew